wd5gnr/1802pc/readme.md

 * 0xFF18 - Copy string from [RF] to [RD]
 * 0xFF1B - Copy bytes from [RF] to [RD] for count RC

-A few more have been added to suppor the STG ROM, see 1802bios.cpp
+A few more have been added to support the STG ROM, see 1802bios.cpp

 Building
 ===
-Platform IO was used originally but with the blackpill it is  a problem to make the USB serial work reliably with it.
-So the blackpill version uses the Arduino IDE with these settings:

-* Board: STM32 MCU Based Boards | Generic STM32F4 series
-* Board Part Number: Blackpill F401CC
-* C Runtime: Newlib Nano (default)
-* USB Support: CDC (generic SERIAL supersede USART)
-* USART Support: Enabled (generic SERIAL)
-* USB Speed: Low/Full Speed
+For the Linux version, just run Make.
+You will need g++ and a few other tools.

 Built In Monitor